 *Disclaimer: This information is for information and entertainment purposes only.

 The objective truth is, if Uncle Sam wants you bad enough, you will be found.
 With the real-time connectedness of the Internet, GPS and mobile phone technology, the world has certainly become a much smaller place.
 Anyone can, from anywhere, read the news of the world – which could include wanted posters, and just maybe a story about your escapades.
 This whole business, from a legal standpoint, is called “extradition” and the laws vary greatly between countries.
-The particulars of US extradition law are covered thoroughly in the US Code: Title 18, Section 209.
+The particulars of US extradition law are covered thoroughly in this US Department of State Word Document.